dohertyguirand/Scrolling-Platfomer-Game-Engine/doc/API_CHANGES.md

 ## Data
 - Added method ``getPauseButtonImage`` in DataReader to fetch an Image object representing the pause button
+- 4/7/20 Removed ``getPauseButtonImage`` in DataReader because view is going to do that on its own
+- 4/7/20 Changed ``getGameFiles`` to ``getGameFilePaths`` in DataReader to make the purpose more explicit
+- 4/7/20 Changed ``getThumbnails`` in DataReader to return a list of Thumbnails instead of Strings
+- 4/7/20 Added ``getBasicGameInfo`` in DataReader which takes a game's name and give it basic info.
+More description in the API.

 ## Game API
 - getEntities now returns an observable list instead of list